Limitless (NCT 127 EP): Promotion

 NCT 127 had their first comeback stage on M Countdown on January 5 where they performed "Limitless" and the B-side track "Good Thing".
 They held their first fansign for Limitless on January 12, 8:30PM KST at Seoul Women's Plaza.

 Commercial performance

 NCT #127 Limitless entered at number one on the Gaon Album Chart on the chart issue dated January 8–14, 2017.
-In the US, the mini-album topped Billboard's World Albums chart for the week ending January 28, 2017 and also entered at number four on Billboard's Heatseekers Album chart.
+In the US, the EP topped Billboard's World Albums chart for the week ending January 28, 2017 and also entered at number four on Billboard's Heatseekers Album chart.

 The title track, "Limitless", entered at number four on Billboard's World Digital Songs chart for the week ending January 28, 2017.